 What is the difference between chronic pain and normal pain?

-The 3 month mark tends to be a bit indicator for when chronic pain is said to develop.
-At this point beyond any physical injury the body would have healed completely.
+Pain that persists beyond 3 month mark tends to be a bit indicator for when chronic pain is said to develop.
+At this point physical injury the body has healed almost completely.
 For instance, if you sprain your ankle it’s going to be almost completely healed after a month or two.
 Even catastrophic injuries such as tendon or ligament ruptures for the most part after surgery have healed completely by about the 3-4 month mark, although rehab back to full strength and power might take longer.

 It’s common for symptoms to pop up during rehab, but these things are not an indication of setbacks and one should not worry about these.
-Rehab loads are very unlikely to cause any type of injury.
+Rehab loads are unlikely to cause any type of injury or re-injury.
 They’re weights any sedentary or untrained person can use.
-What is happening is if during the acute phase of injury or into chronic pain the nervous system is more sensitive so steady progression of the intensity or volume of the exercise can sometimes cause symptoms to appear much like delayed onset muscle soreness (DOMS) appears if you start to workout and get sore muscles.

 - Persistent pain > 3 months, especially if one has rested or been doing rehabilitation for prolonged periods of time.
 The injury(s) have completed healed by this time, so there’s no damaged tissues anymore which means the source of your pain is not your injury.